Regent Seven Seas Cruises

 Review of Seven Seas Explorer

-Launched in 2016, Seven Seas Explorer is currently the newest RSSC / Regent Seven Seas Cruises ship, with fleet mates Voyager, Navigator and Mariner.
-The vessel's building cost of USD 450 million ranks it the most expensive luxury cruise ship ever built.
-The sister-ship Splendor is scheduled to launch in 2020.
+The 2016-built Seven Seas Explorer cruise ship is one of the newest RSSC-Regent boats, with sisterships Seven Seas Splendor (2021) and Seven Seas Grandeur (2023).
+The vessel's building cost (USD 450 million) ranks it the most expensive luxury cruise ship ever built.

 History - construction and ownership

 Seven Seas Explorer was delivered on June 30 by Fincantieri's Sestri Ponente shipyard.
-It is the first newbuild for Regent Seven Seas in 14 years and what the company touts as the most luxurious vessel ever built.
+It is the first newbuild for RSSC-Regent in 14 years and what the company touts as the most luxurious vessel ever built.
 Seven Seas Explorer's features include the opulent 3,875-sq. foot Regent Suite, several gourmet restaurants and extravagant lounges.

-Like all Regent cruise ships, Seven Seas Explorer is an all-suite ship.
+Like all Regent cruise ships, Seven Seas Explorer staterooms are all in Suite categories.
 The number of suite categories is 16.
 Seven Seas Explorer has a total of 375 suites, of which 100% have private balconies.
-The largest ones are the Regent Suites (2915 ft2).
+The largest ones are the Regent Suites (2915 ft2 / 270 m2 plus 960 ft2 / 89 m2 terrace).

 The cost of the Regent Suite on the new Explorer ship signifies the ultimate Regent cruise luxury package experience.
-For an amazing 3,875 sq.ft suite accommodation (1181 m2, with the balcony), guest can enjoy the superior pampering vacation travel that the Regent Cruises are worldwide famous with.
-This accommodation is not only the largest but also the most expensive one at sea – yours for just £4,800 per person, per day.
+For an amazing 3875 ft2 Suite accommodation (1181 m2, with the balcony), guests can enjoy the superior pampering vacation travel that the Regent Cruises are worldwide famous with.
+This accommodation is not only the largest but also the most expensive one at sea - yours for "just" GBP 4800 per person/per day.

 Shipboard dining options - Food and Drinks